irvingsoto/airbnb-playwright-javascript-jest-project/README.md

 - [NodeJs](https://nodejs.org/en/)
 - [NPM]

-:pushpin: Clone this repository to your local or download it as zip
+- Clone this repository to your local or download it as zip
-:pushpin: Run ```npm install``` prior to executing any test.
+- Run ```npm install``` prior to executing any test.

 :pushpin: To execute tests run npm test (all tests in /tests directory will run)